LAMisanoob/LAMs-Tutorials/README.md

-> **Tutorials, to refresh memory;** Introduced to Linux by experienced friend, sped up learning no end.
-Forget bits, search for tutorials, hundreds of tabs in browser, forget to bookmark.
-Search to find them again.
-Document things I learn here.
+> **Tutorials, to refresh memory;** Introduced to Linux by experienced friend, sped up my learning.
+Forgot bits, search tutorials, all the tabs in browser, forgot to bookmark, search to find them again.
+Instead document things here.

 VIRTUAL BOX:
 ============